MohitGoel92/Predicting-Customer-Purchases/README.md

 Therefore the posterior probability P(Walks|X) = (3/10 x 1/3)/(4/30) = 3/4.
 As P(Drives|X) = 1 - P(Walks|X) = 1/4, we conclude that the new observation will be predicted to be a walker.

+The reason why this method is called "Naive Bayes" is because Bayes theorem requires the assumption that the variables are independent.
+Bayes theorem is the foundation of the Naive Bayes machine learning algorithm.
+The variables are likely to have some correlation (i.e. Age and Salary, the older you are the more experience you are likely to have which results in a higher salary).
+But to assume they are independent is a fundamental requirement which means we are naive, thus Naive Bayes.

 **Pros of Naive Bayes**

 - Efficient